-Intended outcome Success criteria Improving attainment of disadvantaged students GCSE results of PP students match those of non PP students in regard to average attainment and progress.
-Improving literacy and reading skills Progress of PP students in KS3 English are 85% "at" or "above".Observations and book scrutiny show greater engagement in English and higher levels of literacy all around.
-A higher proportion of PP students attend extracurricular reading and writing clubs.
-Enhancing our support for students who struggle with self-regulation Our records demonstrate a decrease in FT exclusions and RR placements of PP students.
+Intended outcome Success criteria Improved attainment for disadvantaged students GCSE results of PP students match those of non PP students in regard to average attainment and progress.
+Improved literacy and reading skills Progress of PP students in KS3 English is 85% "at" or "above".
+Observations and book scrutinies show greater engagement in English and higher levels of literacy all around.
+A higher proportion of PP students attend extra- curricular reading and writing clubs.
+Enhanced support for students who struggle with self-regulation The focus on wellbeing and positive relationships has led to a decrease in FT exclusions and RR placements of PP students.
 Quantitative data shows a decline in behaviour incidents for disadvantaged students, and an increase in merits and rewards.
-Qualitative data (interviews with teachers, pupil-centred meetings, reports) indicate an improvement in disadvantaged students' ability to self-regulate.
-Improving parental engagement Disadvantaged families' attendance to Parents Evenings improves, and there's an increase in parental activity on The Lammas app.
-Our records demonstrate a higher parental engagement with school life for disadvantaged students, including frequency and quality of communication, and cooperation with school procedures.
-Enhancing our wellbeing provision and support to reach all our students, especially those who are disadvantaged Climate walks, data, observations and teachers' feedback indicate wellbeing of disadvantaged students is a priority.
+Qualitative data (interviews with teachers, pupil-centred meetings, reports) indicates an improvement in disadvantaged students' ability to self-regulate.
+Improved parental engagement Disadvantaged families' attendance to Parents Evenings improves, and there's an increase in parental activity on The Lammas app.
+Our records demonstrate higher parental engagement with school life for disadvantaged students, including frequency and quality of communication, and cooperation with school procedures.

+Enhanced our wellbeing provision and support to reach all our students, especially those who are disadvantaged Climate walks, data, observations and teachers' feedback indicate wellbeing of disadvantaged students is a priority.
 Interviews with students and Student Voice demonstrate a solid awareness of the support mechanisms that we have in place to ensure pupils' welfare.
 Both staff and students show an acute understanding of the school's safeguarding systems and processes and use them regularly and effectively.
-Improving support for SEND students Our data shows a reduction in the gap between the progress and attainment of SEND students and those of their peers.
+Improved support for SEND students Our data shows a reduction in the gap between the progress and attainment of SEND students and those of their peers.
 Staff CPD feedback indicates an increase in the level of understanding of SEND needs among our professional body.
 Climate walks, observations and QAR demonstrate an improvement in the effectiveness of the collaboration between the SEND department and the rest of the school.
-Improving attendance Attendance figures show a reduction in the number of PA among disadvantaged students.
+Improved attendance Attendance figures show a reduction in the number of PA among disadvantaged students.